|Nutrition Facts (per serving)|

 Roll meat around dressing and fasten with wooden picks.

-Add water and wine; cover tightly and simmer until tender, about 45 minutes.
+Add the water and wine; cover tightly and simmer until tender, about 45 minutes.

-Put veal rolls on serving platter and keep warm.
+Put veal rolls on a serving platter and keep warm.

-Blend together leftover flour and sour cream; stir into drippings.
+Blend together the leftover flour and sour cream, and stir into drippings.

 Add mushrooms and remaining 1/2 teaspoon salt.